Rezana20/bd4h-group-project/project_draft/code/ReadMe.md

 3. Later retrieve the model for testing - CDS - P2

-   - finding exact match
+    a. finding exact match

-   - decreasing similarity threshold from 100 to 95 to 90
+    b. decreasing similarity threshold from 100 to 95 to 90

-4. Create metrics per paper - TO DO
+4. Create metrics per paper - IN PROGRESS

-   - Read every prediction fold, calculate TP and FP
+    a.
+Read every prediction fold, calculate TP and FP

-   - Calculate Recall and Precision
+    b.
+Calculate Recall and Precision

-   - Calculate Beta P2
+    c.
+Calculate Beta P2

-   - Report on our clock time P2
+    d.
+Consider report on our clock time P2

-## Project structure

-data:
-- contains all the data for training and testing the model.
-- we will store the folds here

-models:
-- all the classes used in the project

-data_transformer.py
-- input data transformed into sentence vectors usong biosentvec as well as persisted.

-main.py
-- choreography pattern for the CDS framework

-cds.py
-- this class will test be used to take in a list of symptoms from a physician and then provide a diagnosis

-metrics.py
-- class used to recreate paper metrics

-##  How to set up the project environment

-- after downloading the project run `conda env create -f environment.yml `
-- now activate the enviroment: run `conda activate project`

-- navigate to the sent2vec folder and run `pip install .`
+5. Build a scalable framework:

+    a.
+Allow adding of folds of data with minimal change - DONE

+    b.
+Allow sorting/ordering without reprocessing all historic data - DONE

+    c.
+Allow new prediction on CDS without any new training - DONE

 //ultimate goal
 - run the cds.py to use the framework to make a prediction

+//note

 When making changes to the environment, update the environment.yml and then run ` conda env update`